Individual and Organisation Transformation through

-Helping You Find Your Breath, So You Can Thrive
+Helping People Find Their Breath, So They Can Thrive

 I am proud and honoured to be a known voice on Mindfulness in South West London.
-Over the last five years I have dedicated my focus and energy to bringing this important life skill, centred around your breath as a tool for stress relief, and self-love as a necessary foundation, to over 5000 children and adults.
+Over the last six years I have dedicated my focus and energy to bringing this important life skill, centred around your breath as a tool for stress relief, and self-love as a necessary foundation, to over 5000 children, teens and adults in schools and the workplace.
 Having re-designed my life after ‘finding’ my breath, I am committed to teaching others to find theirs, so they can thrive.

-While living as a single mother of three teens and a dementia carer, I have invested my time in championing mental health education and tools for everyone aged 7 to 70.
+While living as a single mother of three teens and a dementia carer, I have invested my time in championing mental health and wellbeing education and tools for everyone aged 7 to 70.

-How has Mindfulness helped me and my family?
+How has Mindfulness helped me, my family and my career?
 Life presents us with challenge after challenge, each an opportunity to learn and grow … if you are in the right headspace when they show up.
-Whether you are finding 11+ and raising teens hard, or have lost your job, or your marriage is on the rocks or your health or that of a parent takes a turn for the worse … all of these are manageable, and can actually be transformative, if we have the confidence and skills to deal with them.
-However, if life’s unexpected pivots overwhelm us or open up old wounds, our ability to cope is temporarily compromised;
+Whether you are finding 11+ and raising teens hard, or have lost your job, or your marriage is on the rocks, or your health or that of a parent takes a turn for the worse … all of these are manageable, and can actually be transformative, if we have the confidence and skills to deal with them.
+However, if life’s unexpected pivots overwhelm us or open up old wounds, our ability to cope and be kind to others is temporarily compromised;

 “I felt totally out of control and unwilling to accept things had changed.
 I didn’t have the emotional resilience to contemplate letting go.
-I cried every day for 120 days.”
+I cried every day for 120 days.
+Then overnight things changed.”

-Then seemingly by chance, I came across Ruby Wax’s autobiography on the shelf of the house I was holidaying in in my beloved Algarve.
-Reading of Ruby’s own struggle with mental health and how Mindfulness had been her antidote, both desperate and determined, I promptly signed up at the Awareness Centre for an 8 week Mindfulness Based Stress Reduction (MBSR) course.
+Then seemingly by chance, I came across Ruby Wax’s autobiography.
+Reading of Ruby’s own struggle with mental health and happiness and how Mindfulness had been her antidote, both desperate and determined, I promptly signed up for an 8 week Mindfulness Based Stress Reduction (MBSR) course.
 There, in just a matter of weeks, I found my breath.

 Five years later, believing that I had found Mindfulness to help me get through my divorce, the onset of my mother’s dementia showed me that that was just a stepping stone for what lay ahead.
 Her condition has deepened and strengthened my Mindfulness, as I learn to patiently accept and sometimes even love, the powerless situation we are now in, let go of what was, and trust in what will be.
 Ironically this cruel illness that cuts people off from their lives, has helped me discover new levels of compassion and connectedness.

-What I know for sure is that there is life not after, but with, childhood trauma, divorce and dementia.
+What I know for sure is that there is life not after, but with, childhood trauma, divorce, dementia and career changes.
 And even a Pandemic.

-Irrespective of the cards life serves us, we can find grace.
+Irrespective of the cards life serves us, we can find grace and be gracious with others.
 And so I recently completed my first book;

 learning to Love yourself, Live in this moment and Lead the life you desire”